mesosphere/dcos-docs-site/pages/1.11/installing/evaluation/index.md

 - Provision DC/OS on Amazon Web Services (AWS): Install DC/OS cluster on Amazon Web Services (AWS) by using the DC/OS templates on AWS CloudFormation.
 - Provision DC/OS on Azure: Install DC/OS cluster on Azure by using the Azure Resource Manager templates.
 - Provision DC/OS on Google Cloud Platform (GCE): Install DC/OS cluster on Google Compute Engine (GCE) by using installation scripts.
 Upgrades are not supported with this installation method.

- ** Note:** The recommended way to install production ready DC/OS that can be upgraded in-place is to use the Advanced Installer.
+**Note:** The recommended way to install production ready DC/OS that can be upgraded in-place is to use the production installation method.

 ## On-premise Installation
 The on-premise installation uses various methods to install DC/OS.